jim-collier/x9git/README.md

 There are no distribution packages yet - nothing on apt, dnf, Homebrew, or winget.
 The install scripts are the supported route, and either one shows exactly what it will do and asks before doing it.

 By default they take the latest full release and verify the download against that release's `SHA256SUMS`.
 Asking for anything else - `--release dev`, or a branch or tag by name - pulls straight from the tree instead, and skips verification.
+Either way the plan says which of the two you are about to get, before you agree to it.

+On Windows the PowerShell installer also adds the install directory to your PATH, since nothing else there will, and says so in the plan.
+Open a new shell afterwards to pick it up.

 | Bash | PowerShell | Effect |
 | --- | --- | --- |